lovasoa/dezoomify-rs/README.md

 is an old zoomable image file format format developed by zoomify.
 You can give a pff meta-information URL (one that contains `requestType=1`) to dezoomify-rs and it will download it.

+### Krpano

+[Krpano](https://krpano.com/home/) is a zoomable image format often used for panoramas, virtual tours, photoshperes, and other 3d zoomable images. dezoomify-rs supports downloading individual image planes from such images.
+You need to provide the xml meta-information file for the image.

 ### Generic